Flexible Learning Pathways

 General Criteria Governing PLA

-Credit for Prior Learning may be accepted from regionally accredited institutions via official transcript.
-Students may also receive credit for programs accredited by the American Council on Education (ACE) via an official transcript from the (ACE) CREDIT® Registry and Transcript system.
+Credit for Prior Learning may be accepted from accredited institutions via official transcript.
+Students may also receive credit for programs approved by the American Council on Education (ACE) via an official transcript from the (ACE) CREDIT® Registry and Transcript system.
 Other learning may be accepted as credit for prior learning only where official policies or articulation agreements apply.

 Students must be enrolled in a degree program to receive PLA credit.